Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking: Conclusion

 \section{Conclusion}

-In this paper, we move beyond conventional appearance-centric paradigms to propose SiamGM, redefining SVOT through a joint spatial-geometry and temporal-motion perspective.
-The core insight of our work is that for tiny and blurred targets, topological structure perception combined with macroscopic shape priors offers a far more resilient representation than traditional raw pixel matching.
-Symmetrically, in the temporal inference, dynamically integrating historical trajectory information serves as a critical strategy, effectively preventing irreversible tracking drift during severe occlusions where visual features fail completely.
-Empowered by these designs, our SiamGM achieves state-of-the-art performance on the SatSOT and SV248S benchmarks while . far in excess of that required for real-time tracking.
+In this paper, we move beyond conventional appearance-centric paradigms to propose SiamGM, redefining SVOT through a unified spatial-temporal perspective.
+The core insight of our work is that for blurred and rotated targets, topological structure perception combined with macroscopic shape prior offers a far more resilient representation than traditional raw pixel matching.
+Symmetrically, in the temporal inference, dynamically integrating historical motion information serves as a critical strategy, effectively preventing irreversible tracking drift during severe occlusions where visual features fail completely.
+Empowered by these designs, our SiamGM achieves state-of-the-art performance on the SatSOT and SV248S benchmarks while operating at a speed far in excess of that required for real-time tracking.

 Despite these advancements, certain limitations remain.
-First, the improvements yielded by our geometry-aware design remain relatively limited for extremely blurred targets, as it is profoundly challenging to fully capture their true morphological structures under severe visual degradation.
-Additionally, although our aspect-ratio constrained label assignment significantly mitigates background noise, traditional horizontal bounding boxes still intrinsically restrict the upper limit of localization precision for rotating targets.
+First, the improvements yielded by our geometric-topological perception design remain relatively limited for extremely blurred targets, as it is profoundly challenging to fully capture their true morphological structures under severe visual degradation.
+Additionally, although our geometry-constrained label assignment significantly mitigates background noise, traditional horizontal bounding boxes still intrinsically restrict the upper limit of localization precision for rotating targets.
 Second, the trajectory fitting within our OMMR strategy fundamentally relies on relatively smooth and linear kinematic assumptions.
-It may still struggle to accurately predict locations under background jitter or background clutter, and if a target undergoes highly unpredictable, our OMMR may fail to provide accurate predictions.
+It may still struggle to accurately predict locations under background jitter or background clutter, and if a target undergoes highly unpredictable motions, our OMMR may fail to provide accurate predictions.

 In future work, we plan to integrate object detection and tracking tasks into a unified continuous monitoring framework.
 Furthermore, we will explore fine-tuning self-supervised pre-trained foundational models to elevate feature representation capabilities, thereby fundamentally enhancing the robustness of target features against extreme environmental interferences.